Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models: Introduction

-To address the limitations in current alpha mining algorithms and the challenges of sparse portfolio optimization, we propose \textbf{E}volutionary \textbf{F}actor \textbf{S}earch (\textbf{EFS}).
-EFS is a novel framework that leverages LLMs to autonomously generate, evolve, and select alpha factors under $\ell_0$ constraints.
-Our approach bridges the generative power of LLMs with the structural rigor of sparse portfolio optimization.
-Instead of relying on static factor libraries or one-shot discovery, EFS implements a feedback-driven evolutionary process, where new factors are synthesized, backtested, and refined iteratively based on their portfolio-level performance.
-This dynamic adaptation enables the construction of sparse, high-performing portfolios that remain robust across shifting market environments and generate excess returns in the long term.
-The primary contributions of this work include: \begin{itemize} \item We introduce EFS, an autonomous framework that unifies LLM-driven creativity with rigirous quantitative evaluation.
+\begin{addedblock} The primary contributions of this work include: \begin{enumerate}[label=\arabic*),leftmargin=0pt,itemindent=2em,labelsep=0.4em] \item We introduce Evolutionary Factor Search (EFS), an autonomous framework that unifies LLM-driven creativity with rigorous quantitative evaluation.
 EFS iteratively synthesizes, backtests and refines alpha factors, using performance feedback to guide an evolutionary search for novel, high-performing strategies. \item Our framework generates a single, monolithic scoring function, creating a transparent, end-to-end solution for alpha mining.
 By directly producing a final asset scoring function, EFS eliminates the common need for intermediate machine learning models to aggregate signals, resulting in a more streamlined and interpretable process. \item We reframe sparse portfolio optimization as an LLM-guided asset ranking task.
-Instead of merely identifying factors, our method produces a direct top-$m$ ranking of assets, inherently addressing real-world constraints like risk control, limited capital, and the need for interpretable, sparse portfolios. \item We demonstrate state-of-the-art performance against leading quantitative benchmarks.
-Furthermore, extensive ablation studies validate the significant impact of key framework components, including our prompt engineering, search depth, and sparsity-aware weight allocation mechanism. \end{itemize}
+Instead of merely identifying factors, EFS produces a direct top-$m$ ranking of assets.
+The evolutionary search algorithm and the LLM module enable our framework to inherently address real-world constraints like risk control, limited capital, and the need for interpretable, sparse portfolios. \item We demonstrate state-of-the-art performance against leading quantitative benchmarks.
+Furthermore, extensive ablation studies characterize the contribution of key framework components, including our prompt engineering, search depth, and redundancy-aware weight allocation mechanism. \item To handle the inter-factor redundancy inherent in evolutionary search, we propose a factor weight allocation module that applies RMT-denoised correlation estimation and regularized quadratic programming to balance predictive power and factor diversity.
+All hyperparameters of the module are pinned to fixed defaults reused across every dataset and LLM backbone (no per-dataset tuning), so the module integrates seamlessly into the EFS pipeline without per-dataset calibration. \end{enumerate} \end{addedblock}